A Special Invitation to Jump-Start Your College Experience

 Rudy Abate, Class of 2013

 As a member of STP, you will live in a residence hall with a roommate and interact with current UMW students.
 You will learn about academic regulations, degree requirements, student activities, and the multitude of resources available at UMW.
 We know the first year is critical in establishing your overall academic success.
-In addition to the five week summer courses, students will participate in a year long, two credit academic course in the fall and spring that will focus on the keys to academic success.
+In addition to the two week summer courses, students will participate in a year long, two credit academic course in the fall and spring that will focus on the keys to academic success.

 Where You Will Live